-Australia is the largest producer of bauxite, with five mines supplying around 23 per cent of global production.
+Australia is the largest producer of bauxite, with five large mines supplying around 30 per cent of global production.

 Preparation of Mining Area

-Pre-Mining Surveys are conducted in all new mining areas, to provide information on fauna and vegetation, to map the extent of dieback disease, and to identify any significant Aboriginal heritage sites.
-If rare or protected species or significant sites are present, they are avoided or management plans are developed to minimise the impact of mining on them.
+Pre-Mining Surveys are conducted in all new mining areas, to provide information on flora and fauna, to map the extent of any disease, such as dieback, and to identify any significant cultural heritage sites.
+If rare or protected species or significant sites are present, they are avoided, or management plans are developed to minimise the impact of mining on them.

 Scrapers and small excavators are used to remove the remaining overburden and expose the caprock.
 Depending on the depth of the caprock, it can be broken by blasting, or simply removed with scrapers and excavators.

 The bauxite is then mined using excavators or loaders to load the bauxite onto haul trucks and transported to the crusher.
-Several pits are usually mined simultaneously in order to supply the refinery with a consistent grade of ore.
+Several pits are usually mined simultaneously in order to produce a consistent grade of ore.

-The crusher is used to break the ore down to a smaller size suitable for transport along the conveyor belt to the refineries.
+A crusher is used to break the ore down to a smaller size suitable for transport.
 The crusher is made up of a number of components that include a vibrating screen, a jaw crusher and sizers.
 Fine material drops through the vibrating screen while larger material passes over the screen to the jaw crusher that breaks up the large rocks.
-The material that passes through the vibrating screen and jaw crusher is collected and passed through the sizer that further reduces the size of the material before it is passed onto the conveyor belt.
+The material that passes through the vibrating screen and jaw crusher is collected and passed through the sizer that further reduces the size of the material before it is transported via conveyor or ship to a refinery.
 The final size of the crushed bauxite ore is approximately 7.5cm or less in diameter.